mburgjr/mburgjr.github.io/_pages/about.md

 <!-- Most notably, I developed a "decoupled" planning system that utilized rapid sampling methods to generate a path of footsteps and a formal dynamic optimization to determine a continuous trajectory for the robot.
 This showed performance improvements over traditional approaches to locomotion planning for legged systems.
 This project was [my undergraduate thesis](https://dspace.mit.edu/handle/1721.1/151851). -->

 Throughout my young career, I have garnered vast multidisciplinary expertise.
-Outside of robotics, I have had the opportunity to work on complex fluids research projects, challenging mechanical design problems, software development, and much more.
-All noteworthy projects that I've worked on are shown through my portfolio on this web page.
+Outside of robotics, I have had the opportunity to work on complex fluids research projects, challenging mechanical design problems, software development, and more.
+All noteworthy projects that I've worked on are shown through my portfolio here.

 <!-- I'm always looking to work on exciting projects, please reach out with opportunities or questions.
 At present, I'm most interested in developing perceptive autonomous systems capable to address real-world problems toward sustainability. -->